 This prestigious set forms the ultimate tribute to King George V, featuring both the large and small portrait of the late monarch.

-- Set includes 1911 and 1931 large portrait type and a small portrait type sovereigns
+- Set includes sovereigns dated between 1911 and 1931 large portrait type and a small portrait type sovereigns

 - Prestigious timber case